Practice overview

 He has particular experience in:

-• ICC, LCIA, SCC and HKIAC arbitration and enforcement proceedings, both in commercial and investor-State arbitrations (including issues of State immunity);
+• ICC, LCIA, SCC and HKIAC arbitration and award enforcement proceedings, both in commercial and investor-State arbitrations (including issues of State immunity);

 • registration and enforcement of foreign judgments in England, the BVI and Gibraltar;